Music 101 - Fundamentals of Music » Fall 2021 » MIDTERM EXAM

 C. indicates a sequence of sounds and silences.

-D. is the speed of beats.
+D. is the loudness or softness of sound.

 Question #19